AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-graphql.md

 ## AEM GraphQL API {#aem-graphql-api}

-For Adobe Experience as a Cloud Experience, a customized implementation of the standard GraphQL API has been developed.
+For Adobe Experience, a customized implementation of the standard GraphQL API has been developed.
 See [AEM GraphQL API for use with Content Fragments](/help/assets/content-fragments/graphql-api-content-fragments.md) for details.

 The AEM GraphQL API implementation is based on the [GraphQL Java libraries](https://graphql.org/code/#java).